willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 - Microsoft recommends you start with the steps in [Baseline](need link).
 In Baseline, you optimize your search in SharePoint, update sharing settings in SharePoint & OneDrive, and check permissions & site access on your SharePoint sites.

-  ??Make sure this info is in E5 article??
+  ??Make sure this info is in E5 article, and then delete bullet??

 - The following licenses are required to use the features in this article: